 Great designers understand that customers come to a website or a mobile application with a very clear set of goals, which are usually emotionally charged.
 The user has a goal and the company needs to be able to achieve that goal swiftly and conveniently so that the customer can feel good about what they just did.

 Both UX and UI designers should be at least vaguely familiar with the German Gestalt theory which explains that human beings tend to organize visual stimuli into groups.
 Our brains interpret reality by organizing everything we see, taste, feel, smell, touch in an orderly fashion.
 Based on the Gestalt principle our entire interpretation of the world we live in is a collection of small parts which come together in a fraction of a second to create the “sum of parts.”

 It is this sum of parts that ultimately produces emotions and reactions to the external world.
 And that is exactly what both UX and UI designers do on a daily basis.
+Though the differences between UI and UX design are great, the two work together to elicit user reactions and enhance the digital experience.
 The UX designer literally builds from scratch the ecosystem of parts that make up any given page, providing an easy way for the human mind to interpret the message the business is trying to convey.
 UI designers bring these elements to life through harmonious colors, animations and other visual cues that constantly try to elicit the desired reaction from a user.